mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 7. Select a **Region**, for example "eu-west-1 - Europe (Ireland)".

-8. Set the **Pipeline work directory** as the S3 bucket we created in the previous section, e.g. `s3://unique-tower-bucket`.
+8. Enter the **Pipeline work directory** as the S3 bucket we created in the previous section, e.g. `s3://unique-tower-bucket`.

     !!! warning
         The bucket should be in the same **Region** from the previous step.